barstown/packer-ansible-ee/README.md

 Then, [install ansible-builder](https://ansible-builder.readthedocs.io/en/stable/installation/).

-Although the official documentation suggests installing with `pip`, I prefer to use `pipx` so that each package gets it's own isolated environment.
+Although the official documentation suggests installing with `pip`, using `pipx` ensures each package gets it's own virtual environment.

-If ansible-builder is installed using pipx, you may need to also inject setuptools into the venv.
+If installing ansible-builder using pipx, you may need to also inject setuptools into the virtual environment.

 ```bash
 $ pipx install ansible-builder